Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Highland Creek Trail

-The Tahoe to Yosemite Trail skirts around the flooded section of Highland Creek's canyon that once hosted Gabbott Meadow.
+The Tahoe to Yosemite Trail skirts around the flooded section of Highland Creek's canyon that once hosted Gabbott Meadow, but now is filled with reservoir water.
 Both the creek and the meadow are now deep under Spicer Meadow Reservoir's waters.

-Shortly to the South of where you enter the Highland Creek Canyon the Tahoe to Yosemite Trail turns South at a well-marked trail junction up Jenkins Canyon, while the Highland Creek Trail continues Southeast up towards the Highland Lakes and the Pacific Crest Trail.
+A few feet South of where we enter Highland Creek Canyon the Tahoe to Yosemite Trail turns South (Right) at a well-marked trail junction up Jenkins Canyon.
+The Highland Creek Trail continues Southeast up towards Highland Lakes and the Pacific Crest Trail.

-You can carve many fine short and medium distance hiking trips out of the network of trails that intersect with the Tahoe to Yosemite route South of the Silver Valley Trailhead.
+We can carve many fine short and medium distance hiking trips out of the network of trails that connect the Tahoe to Yosemite route South of the Silver Valley Trailhead with the Pacific Crest Trail's route across the Carson Iceberg Wilderness.

 The old Highland Creek Trail sign at Silver Valley Trailhead.